makevoid/B-Record/Readme.md

 via the blockchain
 via key signing

-this app generates you a key (right now is a bitcoin key, but it could be a private key) alongside this key you have the corresponding [ARTIST] address of this key it's like an email address, except people can send you money with that
+this app generates you a key

+alongside this key you have the corresponding Artist address of this key it's like an email address, except people can send you money with that

 the key instead is used for the blockchain to recognize that YOU and only YOU are the author of the content (music track)